sakritz/dungeons-and-beans/content/Sessions/Session 21 - Shit is Getting Weirder.md

 ### Level 2: Careful Exploration
 - We discuss how to move forward: Should we move straight down or explore the mines some more?
 In the end, most people want to explore and we agree to be careful and try to avoid fights while doing so
-- We send Sherlock scouting ahead to avoid any [[Phase Spiders|spider]] business, he finds more and more webs toward the elevator area and a small wooden box in a larger main hall
+- We send Sherlock scouting ahead to avoid any [[Monsters & Foes/Phase Spiders|spider]] business, he finds more and more webs toward the elevator area and a small wooden box in a larger main hall
-- Ruby tries to open it but we finally burn it open and find two vials in it, one healing potion and another [[Elixir of Health|red potion]] we don’t know
+- Ruby tries to open it but we finally burn it open and find two vials in it, one healing potion and another [[Items/Elixir of Health|red potion]] we don’t know
 - In the next room, Sherlock is killed by some spider-y thing, so we avoid the room
-- Moving on, [[Ruby]] is attacked by something with tentacles: a [[Roper]]
+- Moving on, [[Ruby]] is attacked by something with tentacles: a [[Monsters & Foes/Roper]]
-- After the fight, we find another box with three vials, but one is destroyed in the opening process We retain another health potion and another one of the red potions that [[Runa]] identifies as a [[Elixir of Health]] (cures diseases and conditions)
+- After the fight, we find another box with three vials, but one is destroyed in the opening process We retain another health potion and another one of the red potions that [[Runa]] identifies as a [[Items/Elixir of Health]] (cures diseases and conditions)

 ### Level 3: Deja-Vu
 - We descend to the third level, which we recognize from our dream